lejund576/blog-stphnbkr/content/blog/general/2022/06/preface.md

 On reflection, when I look back at my school years, I think I just used to get bored more often than not, especially being forced to learn subjects that did not appeal to me.
 After working different dead-end jobs, mostly outdoors doing general labour work with periods of unemployment mixed in.
 I accidentally landed on my feet, securing an office job that has materialised into a career.

 Over the last 11 years, my career has been a period of steady, but not linear, exponential growth.
 My time has not been used most optimally or efficiently.
-Still, it has been progressive, sometimes in areas on the peripheral areas of my chosen discipline.
+Despite this, it has been progressive, sometimes in areas on the peripheral areas of my chosen discipline.
 Still, all were adding toward the bigger picture.

 ## Sustainability